Theo Carver: Casting

+On September 5, 2025, it was announced Tyler Joseph Andrews was recast in the role; he made his first appear as Theo on September 9.

 Development

 Characterization and portrayal

 The 2015 casting call for Theo described as a "gorgeous African-American male" who is a "high-functioning" autistic teen.
 Pettis later said Theo has "relatable likeness to him" that would make viewers want to know him.
 Though Theo definitely has a mind of his own, "I don't think Theo is much of a manipulator" Pettis said of the character.
 "Theo's moral compass is pretty high" the actor stated.
 Pettis later described Theo as the "White knight" of Salem.
 While his actions may not always reflect it, Theo is "always coming from a loving place."
 He continued that "Theo is a fully rounded character I could see a lot of myself in."
 Pettis said he can sympathize with Theo's "social discomfort."
 Similar to Lexie, Theo has a very "caring nature."

 By the time Pettis stepped into the role, Theo has been living with autism for more than half his life.
 While Pettis keeps Theo's condition in mind, he made an effort to see "Theo as a person first" instead of some "autistic kid."
 This allowed Pettis portray Theo with "more humanity."
 Pettis described stepping into the role as a bit intimidating.
 "It was a scary process when I started filming because you can totally play this character so over-the-top, and get backlash for it."
 He further explained, "I didn’t look at Theo that way.
 I approached his story line, and got an understanding of autism as a social awkwardness and the social not connecting.
 I get that way in my day-to-day life so I make sure to pay attention, and figure out if Theo would feel that way, and play more onto that."
-The actor also did his own research to prepare for the role -- "I talked to people who interacted with autistic people," specifically Higley.
+The actor also did his own research to prepare for the role -- "I talked to people who interacted with autistic people", specifically Higley.
 He stated "It was challenging to step into, but it's something I look forward to as an actor and it's fun."
 Longtime scriptwriter and former head-writer Ryan Quan took special care in crafting dialogue for Theo.
 In 2016 he said "Theo is the biggest challenge because there is a great responsibility to portray his autism as honestly as honestly and accurately as possible."